 Self-Compassion and Trauma

 Self-compassion is essential for healing trauma.
 It involves treating oneself with kindness and understanding.
-This takes practice and a dedication to showing up in compassionate ways for your own feelings, but the rewards of a more loving relationship with yourself are invaluable.
+This takes practice and a dedication to showing up in compassionate ways for your own feelings.

 Trauma, which can be defined as an emotional wound that persists long after the wounding experience has passed, can significantly impact our lives.
 In therapy, healing trauma involves tending to these emotional wounds with care and compassion.
 However, it also involves working with all the defensive strategies our nervous system employs to protect these old wounds.